TrevorMicek/ReactPortfolio/README.md

-Hello & welcome to my portfolio!
+ello & welcome to my portfolio!
 This is my first react app and I love how it turned out.
 I commented almost every component so there is less confusion on what exactly everything does.
 My file structure is very neat and easy to navigate.
 I have a folder for each page,